diggerino/digio/README.md

 digio domains createrecord example.com A subdomain 127.0.0.1 null null null
 ```

+### Arguments containing multiple values
-Some commands also have optional, many-valued arguments.
+Some commands also have optional, multiple-valued arguments.
 For instance the create droplet
 command.
 Here, you can create a comma separated list that will be passed along as a single
 argument.
 In this command, the ```<ssh_keys> <backups> <ipv6> and <priv_net>```
 are not required by the API, and can be set to null.